AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   > **Wall time:** For one sample using 40 cores was 9m 53s.
 Reduced cores to 16 and will check wall time.

-- **`assembly_stats_depth`** producess a `flagstat.txt` summary of the reads that mapped back to the assembly, a `coverage.txt.gz` depth file with per-base coverage across the co-assembly for each sample, and a `idxstats.txt.gz` with read counts per transcript for each sample.
+- **`assembly_stats_depth`** produces a `flagstat.txt` summary of the reads that mapped back to the assembly, a `coverage.txt.gz` depth file with per-base coverage across the co-assembly for each sample, and a `idxstats.txt.gz` with read counts per transcript for each sample.

 - **`rule prodigal_genes`** used to make a FASTA file of predicted protein sequences `coassembly.faa` and the predicted genes `coassembly.fna`, a feature formatted annotation file `coassembly.gff` and a simplified annotation formate file `coassembly.saf` that is used by feature counts.